shaunliewsmu/Endo-FM/NEW_README.md

 - `--num_labels`: Number of classification labels (default: 2)
 - `--num_frames`: Number of frames to sample (default: 8, optimized for Endo-FM)

+you can find more details about the theory used for sampling methods and data augmentation from [here](https://github.com/mhleerepo/ai-laryngeal-video-based-classifier/blob/main/README_Techniques_Explaination.md)

 ### Sampling Methods
 Available sampling methods for `--train_sampling`, `--val_sampling`, and `--test_sampling`:
 - **random**: Randomly sample frames